Ruzbihan Baqli: Literary works

 Baqli wrote his spiritual experiences and his poetry in a dense, rhetorical prose style.
 He composed mostly in Arabic and Persian.
 His writings are unique because, while they do not include many dates or chronology, he talks about his personal life and his family, while not mentioning other outside events.
-Baqli was known for his fondness and defense of many early Sufis’ ecstatic sayings (shathiyat) and therefore was dubbed "Doctor Ecstaticus."
+Baqli was known for his fondness and defense of many early Sufis’ ecstatic sayings (shaṭḥiyyāt) and therefore was dubbed "Doctor Ecstaticus."

-Baqli completed his book Commentary on Ecstatic Sayings or Sarh al-shathiyyat in 1174.
+Baqli completed his book Commentary on Ecstatic Sayings (Sharḥ al-shaṭḥiyyāt) in 1174.
 He also wrote The Spirits’ Font in 1184.
 The Unveiling of Secrets or Kashf al-asrar was completed in 1189 after eight years.
 It is both an autobiography and a diary of visions and Sufi teachings.
 Many of his works emphasize the Sufi theories of love, and also defend early Sufi saints in their ecstatic utterances.
 The Sufi saint Hallaj was a primary example in Baqli's text.

 While direct literary references to Baqli in later Sufism were not common, perhaps because of the difficulty of the texts, he was known for his love of beauty: fine fragrances, a beautiful face, and sweet voices.
 His texts were studied, however, by Jāmi of the fifteenth century and a Mughal prince of the seventeenth century.